Development of an interpretation guideline for the EORTC PRO measures

 Interested in the project or want to tell us your opinion on EORTC PRO data interpretation?

-You are cordially invited to contact the PI (monika.sztankay@i-med.ac.at) for more information on the project and possibilities for future collaboration.
+You are invited to contact the PI (monika.sztankay@i-med.ac.at) for more information on the project and possibilities for future collaboration.

 We are looking forward to hearing from you!